eden-platform/politihub/README.md

 1. In the frappe-bench directory, run `bench start` and keep it running.
 Open a new terminal session and cd into `frappe-bench` directory.
 1. Run the following commands:
     ```sh
-    bench new-site gameplan.test
+    bench new-site politihub.test
-    bench get-app gameplan
+    bench get-app politihub
-    bench --site gameplan.test install-app gameplan
+    bench --site politihub.test install-app politihub
-    bench --site gameplan.test add-to-hosts
+    bench --site politihub.test add-to-hosts
-    bench --site gameplan.test browse --user Administrator
+    bench --site politihub.test browse --user Administrator
     ```
- 1. Now, open a new terminal session and cd into `frappe-bench/apps/gameplan`, and run the following commands:
+ 1. Now, open a new terminal session and cd into `frappe-bench/apps/politihub`, and run the following commands:
     ```
     yarn
     yarn dev
     ```
- 1. Now, you can access the site on vite dev server at `http://gameplan.test:8080`
+ 1. Now, you can access the site on vite dev server at `http://politihub.test:8080`

 ## Deployment
 PolitiHub is an app built on top of Frappe Framework.
 So, you can follow any deployment guide for hosting a Frappe Framework based site.

 ### Managed Hosting
-PolitiHub can be deployed in a few clicks on [Frappe Cloud](https://frappecloud.com/marketplace/apps/gameplan).
+PolitiHub can be deployed in a few clicks on [Frappe Cloud](https://frappecloud.com/marketplace/apps/politihub).

 ### Self hosting
 If you want to self-host, you can follow official [Frappe Bench Installation](https://github.com/frappe/bench#installation) instructions.

 ## Discussions
-If you have an idea that you think PolitiHub should implement or you just want to hangout with other PolitiHub users, you can join [Discussions](https://github.com/frappe/gameplan/discussions).
+If you have an idea that you think PolitiHub should implement or you just want to hangout with other PolitiHub users, you can join [Discussions](https://github.com/eden-platform/politihub/discussions).

 ## Reporting Bugs
-If you find any bugs, feel free to report them here on [GitHub Issues](https://github.com/frappe/gameplan/issues).
+If you find any bugs, feel free to report them here on [GitHub Issues](https://github.com/eden-platform/politihub/issues).
 Make sure you share enough information (app screenshots, browser console screenshots, stack traces, etc) for project maintainers to replicate your bug.

 ## License